CalCOFI/rCRUX/README.md

 ```

-**Note** that using default parameters only 1047 hits are returned from NCBI's primer blast (as of 9-25-22).
-Returns hit sizes and contents are varible depending on parameters and database updates
+**Note:** When using default parameters only 1047 hits are returned from NCBI's primer blast (as of 9-25-22).
+Returns hit sizes and contents are variable depending on parameters and database updates

 Two output .csv files are automatically created at this path based on the arguments passed to get_seeds_remote.
 One includes taxonomy the other does not.

 A unique taxonomic rank summary file is also generated (e.g. the number of unique phyla, class, etc in the blast hits).
-If a taxonomic rank category contains NA's, they will be counted as a single unique rank.
+If a taxonomic rank category contains NA's, they will be counted as a single unique rank, inflating the true count.

 Sequence availability in NCBI for a given taxid is a limiting factor.